selutilo/secure-aws-vpc-architecture/docs/README.md

-# Secure AWS VPC Architecture – Production-Ready Design
+# Secure AWS VPC Architecture Design

 This repository showcases a secure AWS VPC architecture designed using AWS best practices.
 It demonstrates real-world considerations for security, scalability, availability, and operations.